 - Simplified selling of content: Apart from managing and administrating your courses, a training management system also allows you to sell your courses online.
 You can display your courses on your website and then send emails through the TMS to your target groups with a link to the courses.
 Besides, you can receive online payments and sell your online courses in a quick, secure and easy manner.

-- Save administration time:A training management system can perform a host of functions apart from administrating, monitoring and tracking eLearning and training sessions.
+- Save administration time:A training management system or software can perform a host of functions apart from administrating, monitoring and tracking eLearning and training sessions.
 With a TMS, you can also streamline communications, manage customer relations, send, collate and analyse survey results, manage employee records and your sales and keep all data in one central location for ease of access.
 So you don’t have to worry about duplicate data or search through multiple systems to find the right information at the right time.
 Besides, you can build complex schedules, assign trainers and resources, and track cost per session.

 How to Create Mobile-Friendly Training Content